-Write the words animal welfare and animal cruelty on the display board.
-Ask the learners to share their understanding of the concepts.
-Clarify definitions for the learners as: animal welfare - the compassion and respect due animals as living, responsive beings.
-Animals are entitled to kind and respectful treatment at the hands of humans, and this is not to be left to the compassionate impulses of humans, but is an entitlement that must be protected under the law; animal cruelty - any time an animal is made to suffer or feel needless pain, whether done intentionally or through neglect.
+- animal welfare - the compassion and respect due animals as living, responsive beings.
+Animals are entitled to kind and respectful treatment at the hands of humans, and this is not to be left to the compassionate impulses of humans, but is an entitlement that must be protected under the law.

-Ask the learners to look at the list they generated of animals in entertainment, to consider and discuss how their perception of the activities on the list has been informed by understanding the definition of animal welfare and animal cruelty, and if their perception of each of these activities might be different since class began because of this new understanding.
-Following the discussion, ask the learners to respond to this discussion in writing, collect the responses.
+Review the list they generated of animals in entertainment, to consider and discuss how their perception of the activities on the list has been informed by understanding the definition of animal welfare and animal cruelty.
+Discuss whether their perception of each of these activities might be different since new understanding.

 Strand PHIL.II Philanthropy and Civil Society